damballa/abracad/README.md

   - Kick the tires on the interface.
 There may be glaring holes.
   - Write more exhaustive tests, to cover the full range of types.
   - Dynamically generate schema-specific datum reader/writer
     implementations.
-All the speed generating & compiling de/serialization classes from schemas, but with none of the ahead-of-time hassle.
+All the speed of generating & compiling de/serialization classes from schemas, but with none of the ahead-of-time hassle.
   - Hadoop serialization integration.
-The Avro datum reader/writer implementation used by the Avro Hadoop serialization is not currently configurable, which prevents directly Clojure interop via the custom Datum reader/writers.
+The Avro datum reader/writer implementation used by the Avro Hadoop serialization is not currently configurable, which prevents direct Clojure interop via the custom Datum reader/writers.

 ## License